AMC Rambler Tarpon

-The Rambler Tarpon was a concept car, a compact-sized sporty youth-oriented 2+2 hardtop coupé developed in 1963 by American Motors Corporation (AMC).
-The bright red with black roof design study made its public debut 1964 Chicago Auto Show and served to foretell the fastback design elements of the larger Rambler Marlin that was introduced in 1965.
+The Rambler Tarpon was a concept car, a compact-sized sporty youth-oriented 2+2 hardtop coupé developed in 1963 by the Rambler Division of American Motors Corporation (AMC).
+The bright red with black roof design study made its public debut at the 1964 Chicago Auto Show.
+The car served to foretell the fastback design elements of the larger Rambler Marlin that was introduced in 1965.

 Design

 The Tarpon was an "aquatically named" design study for a small rear-wheel drive two-door monocoque pillarless hardtop.
 Characteristic was its sleek, sloping fastback roof that narrowed as it met the rear bumper.
-The Tarpon featured two large and deep taillights that flowed down from the shoulders of the rear fender.
+The Tarpon featured two large, deep taillights flowing from the rear fender's shoulders.
 The show car was finished in red with a black vinyl roof accenting its clean shape from the windshield back to almost the rear bumper.
-The smooth roofline was unbroken by the almost horizontal rear window.
+The long roof portion design incorporated extended and sizeable rear quarter windows that ensured rear seat passengers in this 2+2 interior avoid claustrophobia.
+The smooth roofline was unbroken by the nearly horizontal rear window.
+Tarpon’s fastback design "was on the cutting edge of a Motor City styling trend that soon included the Plymouth Barracuda, the Mustang 2+2, and the Dodge Charger."

 In a 1991 book about collectible cars, automotive historian Richard M. Langworth described the Tarpon's sweeping roofline and "roughly elliptical side window openings suited the American's handsome lines to a T, and the pretty well-proportioned fastback looked a natural for showroom sale."
-However, it had no trunk lid or outside hatch to access the cargo area.
+The upward line that was at the bottom of the rear-quarter windows to apparently break up their visual mass has been viewed as the "single weirdest quirk of the Tarpon".
+The show car also had no trunk lid or outside hatch to access the cargo area.
+This would be addressed before production.

 The Tarpon concept "generated much excitement at the Society of Automotive Engineers (SAE International) convention in January 1964."
 The concept was shown with the designers worked on a cutaway profile of the car on stage.
-The Tarpon then generated wide public interest as it toured the auto show circuit starting in January 1964.
+The Tarpon then generated broad public interest as it toured the auto show circuit starting in January 1964.
 Its semi-boat tail roof design was accented with black vinyl first appeared at the Chicago Auto Show.
-It was well received at the automobile shows before the so-called "pony car" market segment was established.
-The Tarpon appeared together with the Mustang II (a concept design shown before the production version was unveiled) at the 1964 New York International Auto Show.
+The sales pitch for the concept was "A new car with sports flair."
+It was well received at automobile shows before the so-called "pony car" market segment was established.
+Some show attendees wanted to place orders, AMC dealers asked about production plans, and "Over 60% said they'd like to own a model with the Tarpon's fastback styling."

+The Rambler Tarpon was also on display at the 1964 New York International Auto Show, as well as the Ford Mustang II (concept car), a design shown shortly before the production version was unveiled.
+Both concepts were targeting the increasing interest in small, sporty cars, and the purchasing power of younger customers.